TurnipGuy30/JavaScript/Flowchart.md

 🠗
 [Take form values]
 🠗
-<=Are form values integers in the correct range?=>
+<=Are form values numbers in the correct range?=>
 Yes: go to (1), No: go to (2)

 (1)
 🠗
-[Perform various calculations to find required data]
+[Perform various calculations to find required data and store as variables] 🠗
-🠗
 /=Display data to output block=/